Magnetar UDP800

-The Magnetar UDP800 is Magnetar's Ultra HD Blu-ray player released in 2022.
-Magnetar released a successor, UDP900, in 2023.
+The Magnetar UDP800, released in 2022, is Magnetar's first Ultra HD Blu-ray player.
+Magnetar released a second, higher-end player, the UDP900, in 2023.

 Features

-The player supports HDR10+ and Dolby Vision high-dynamic-range standards.
-It supports external hard drives up to 16 terabytes.
+The UDP800 plays Super Audio CDs and is able to play DVDs of any region and Blu-rays of any zone without any modification being required.
+It supports HDR10+ and Dolby Vision high-dynamic-range standards.
+External hard drives of up to 16 terabytes can be accommodated.
 The player has a built-in Burr-Brown stereo DAC.

 Reception

-TechRadar and Sound & Vision praised the build quality and audio capabilities but noted the lack of Wi-Fi and streaming apps.
+TechRadar and Sound & Vision praised the build quality and audio capabilities of the UDP800 but noted the lack of Wi-Fi and streaming apps.
 TechRadar later noted it as "the best 4K Blu-ray player for audiophiles".
 Trusted Reviews said the remote "is a mass of tiny and nearly identical buttons, so even with the backlight it’s nearly impossible to use in a darkened home cinema."
 Sound & Vision also noted it as "horrible".
 TechHive said the player delivers "exquisite experiences with both music and movies."
 Home Cinema Choices verdict was: "Audio and video quality is superb, and build quality is unbeatable."
 The player received a Red Dot Design Award in 2023.
 Trusted Reviews listed it as the best universal 4K Blu-ray player.